Bill Schwarz, BA (York)

 I studied English and History at York University, before going on to the Centre for Contemporary Studies at Birmingham for graduate study.
 I’ve taught Sociology and Politics at Warwick, Cultural Studies at the University of East London, and Media and Communications at Goldsmiths, and arrived at Queen Mary in 2004.
 I am an editor of History Workshop Journal.

 I am also the General Editor (with Catherine Hall) of the Duke University Press series, “The Writings of Stuart Hall”.
 Currently this comprises fifteen planned volumes, including two books which I’ve co-written with Hall: Displacements: Lives and Ideas in Two Black Diasporas, Duke University Press, Durham, which is in press, and the forthcoming, Politics/Culture; Culture/Politics.
 I have just spent a year at the National Humanities Center in North Carolina preparing these volumes for publication.

 My teaching largely falls within the remit of Postcolonial literature, particularly the literature of the twentieth-century anglophone Caribbean.
 In addition I teach an introductory course on the life, writings and times of James Baldwin.
 In the past I have co-taught the core course on the MA programme, Writing in the Modern Age.

-In the 2016-17 academic year I will be teaching my classes on postcolonial literatures (on Caribbean particularly), and on James Baldwin.
+In the 2016-17 academic year I will on funded research leave.